WASdev/sample.rtcomm.healthcare/README.md

     1. Change the "\<MQTTSERVERHOSTNAME\>" to a valid MQTT Server (A public one for development purposes is located at: messagesight.demos.ibm.com)
     2. Change the "\<RTCOMMTOPICPATH\>" to define the topic path for your system (Anything you want, but if you are using a **SHARED** MQTT Server then you need to make sure it is **UNIQUE**).
       Try something like "/rtcommHealthcare<somerandomnumber>/"
-  2. Edit the  `$HOME/sample.rtcomm.healthcare/WebContent/rtcommConfig.json` file
+  2. Copy the  `$HOME/sample.rtcomm.healthcare/WebContent/rtcommConfig.json.template` file and edit it:
+    1.  `cp $HOME/sample.rtcomm.healthcare/WebContent/rtcommConfig.json.template $HOME/sample.rtcomm.healthcare/WebContent/rtcommConfig.json`
-    1. Change the "\<MQTTSERVERHOSTNAME\>" to match the value chosen above
+    2. In the rtcommConfig.json file, change the "\<MQTTSERVERHOSTNAME\>" to match the value chosen above
-    2. Change the "\<RTCOMMTOPICPATH\>" to match the value chosen above
+    3. IN the rtcommConfig.json file, change the "\<RTCOMMTOPICPATH\>" to match the value chosen above
 8. In Eclipse, deploy the application to the Liberty server.
 9. Start Liberty.
 10. Access 'http://localhost:9080/sample.rtcomm.healthcare/' in order to play with the sample.